core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Request/Response Model ## {#sec-request-response}
 A CoAP client is an endpoint able to transmit CoAP requests and receive CoAP responses.
 Since the underlying UDP transport supports multiplexing by means of UDP port number, there can be multiple independent CoAP clients operational on a single host.
 On each UDP port, an independent CoAP client can be hosted.
 Each independent CoAP client sends requests that use the associated endpoint's UDP port number as the UDP source port of the request.

-All CoAP requests that are sent via IP multicast MUST be Non-confirmable (Section 8.1 of {{RFC7252}}).
+All CoAP requests that are sent via IP multicast MUST be Non-confirmable; see Section 8.1 of {{RFC7252}}.
 The Message ID in an IP multicast CoAP message is used for optional message deduplication by both clients and servers, as detailed in Section 4.5 of {{RFC7252}}.

-A server sends back a unicast response to the CoAP group request - but the server MAY suppress the response for various reasons (Section 8.2 of {{RFC7252}}).
+A server sends back a unicast response to the CoAP group request - but the server MAY suppress the response for various reasons given in Section 8.2 of {{RFC7252}}.
 This document adds the requirement that a server SHOULD suppress the response in case of error or in case there is nothing useful to respond, unless the application related to a particular resource requires such a response to be made for that resource.
 The unicast responses received by the CoAP client may be a mixture of success (e.g., 2.05 Content) and failure (e.g., 4.04 Not Found) codes, depending on the individual server processing results.

 The CoAP No-Response Option {{RFC7967}} can be used by a client to influence the default response suppression on the server side.
 It is RECOMMENDED for a server to support this option only on selected resources where it is useful in the application context.
 If the option is supported on a resource, it MUST override the default response suppression of that resource.